A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Introduction

 \section{Introduction}

-Choosing the optimal assortment of products to offer and determining the inventory levels for each product are fundamental problems in various industries, including retail and airlines.
-There has been extensive research on \emph{static assortment optimization} where an optimal assortment is selected for a single customer.
-This setting assumes that we can stock a sufficiently large inventory for each product so that all customers see the same assortment, which is suitable for scenarios where inventory is not a primary concern, such as for digital goods or services.
-However, in many real-world scenarios, inventory is finite, and the sequential arrival of customers creates dynamics where products often stock out, leading to notable sales losses in both retail and the sharing economy.
-Therefore, in addition to deciding which products to stock, it is necessary to consider the \emph{dynamic assortment planning problem} where we decide how much each product to stock and what assortment to offer to each arriving customer.
-The dynamic assortment planning problem is notoriously challenging due to the dynamic stockout-based substitution behavior, where customers make purchases based on the available products. \citep{mahajan2001stocking, aouad2018greedy}.
-The demand for each product can be modeled through a \emph{stochastic consumption process}, which is a sequence of customer choices - upon arrival, a customer randomly selects from available products offered, and the choice probability is determined by the choice model.
-Thus, the demand for each product is influenced by both customer preferences and the occurrence of stockouts, with these two factors being deeply interconnected.
-Customer preferences can lead to earlier stockouts for more preferred products, and stockouts affect purchase probabilities since the choice probabilities depend on which products are available.
-In fact, even efficiently evaluating the expected revenue given a starting inventory (and assortment policy) remains challenging for many choice models, including the Multinomial Logit (MNL) model.
+Choosing the optimal assortment of products to offer and determining the inventory levels for each product are key challenges in numerous industries, including retail and airlines.
+Extensive research has focused on \emph{static} assortment optimization, where an optimal assortment is selected for a single customer.
+This setting assumes that we can maintain a sufficiently large inventory for each product, ensuring that all customers encounter the same assortment, which is suitable for scenarios where inventory is not a primary concern, such as for digital goods or services.
+However, in many real-world scenarios in both retail and the sharing economy, inventory is finite, and the sequential arrival of customers creates dynamics where products often stock out, leading to significant sales losses.
+Consequently, beyond the selection of products to stock, it is essential to address the \emph{dynamic} assortment planning challenge.
+This involves determining the optimal inventory levels for each product and deciding on the assortment to present to each incoming customer.
+The problem is notoriously challenging due to the dynamic stockout-based substitution behavior, where customers make purchases based on the available products \citep{mahajan2001stocking, aouad2018greedy}.
+In particular, the demand for each product can be modeled as a \emph{stochastic consumption process} that is influenced by the total number of customers, customer preferences (given by a choice model), and the occurrence of stockouts, which are interconnected factors.
+Higher purchase probabilities can lead to earlier stockouts for more preferred products, and stockouts affect the purchase probabilities of the available products.
+In fact, even efficiently evaluating the expected value of the total revenue given a starting inventory (and assortment policy) remains challenging for many choice models, including the Multinomial Logit (MNL) model.